bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 So if Alice says this completed in seven seconds, Bob said it completed in 10 seconds, they could come to some kind of agreement.
 But again, it's an open question.
 Would be nice to achieve this.
-It would allow us not only to fairly price the jamming HTLCs, but also account for the fact that there are protocols based on Lightning or similar ideas that use the HTLCs that are held for a long time as a natural part of their protocol, such as discrete lock contracts that resolve one way or the other depending on what the oracle says, so they are kept in flight until the oracle says what actually happened in the real world, or some kind of swaps where on-chain funds being swapped for off-chain funds, and again the HTLC in the Lightning is being held until the on-chain funds are sent the way they should be sent.
+It would allow us not only to fairly price the jamming HTLCs, but also account for the fact that there are protocols based on Lightning or similar ideas that use the HTLCs that are held for a long time as a natural part of their protocol, such as discrete log contracts that resolve one way or the other depending on what the oracle says, so they are kept in flight until the oracle says what actually happened in the real world, or some kind of swaps where on-chain funds being swapped for off-chain funds, and again the HTLC in the Lightning is being held until the on-chain funds are sent the way they should be sent.
 So it would be nice to price these fairly proportional to the time it is actually being held for but again it's a research topic.

 Speaker 1: 00:36:45